yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 8. This brings up the task editor.
 This interface will be familiar to you as it is very similar to the task editor you used when creating the build definition.
 For this release definition we will need to add two tasks.

-9. Click on the "+" button to bring up the Add tasks window.
+9. Click on the "+" button to bring up the Add tasks window

-10. Enter "Azure App Service" into the search box.
+10. Enter "Azure App Service" into the search box

-11. Select Azure App Services Deploy, and then click the "Add" button.
+11. Select Azure App Services Deploy, and then click the "Add" button

     ![In the task editor, the plus sign (+) is highlighted next to Agent phase, Azure App Service is highlighted in the search box, and below that, Add is highlighted next to Azure App Service Deploy.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image90.png "Add Azure App Service Deploy")